tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 must be determined before the Monte Carlo simulation can be applied.

 Monte Carlo methods are widely used heuristic techniques that can solve a variety of common problems, including optimization and numerical integration problems.
-These algorithms work by cleverly sampling from distribution to simulate the workings of a system.
+These algorithms work by cleverly sampling from distributions to simulate the workings of a system.
 Applications range from solving problems in theoretical physics to predicting trends in financial investments [[6]].